Phone: 817-697-4038 Fax: 877-409-3962

 4. Elevation: Elevate the leg when possible to help reduce swelling.

-• Medications: Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, should alleviate pain and reduce inflammation.
+• Medications: Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, should alleviate pain and inflammation.

-• Bracing: Some people find relief from chondromalacia patella by using knee braces or patellar stabilizing braces, which can help support the joint and improve patellar tracking.
+• Bracing: Using knee braces or patellar stabilizing braces can help support the joint and improve patellar tracking.

-• Activity Modification: Modify or temporarily stop activities that exacerbate the pain, especially activities that involve a lot of knee bending or impact.
+• Activity Modification: Modify or temporarily stop activities that exacerbate the pain, especially activities that involve knee bending or impact.

 • Orthotics: Custom-made or over-the-counter shoe inserts (orthotics) can help correct abnormal foot mechanics that contribute to the condition.